 Section 105 expands the scope of the Job Corps program to include tree planting and maintenance within its job skill curriculum.
 Established in 1964 and administered by the United States Department of Labor, the Jobs Corps offers free education and vocational training to young men and women.
 This section also directs the Secretary of Energy to establish a utility cost-share grant program whereby grants are awarded for tree planting activities that will reduce residential energy consumption.
-In awarding grants, the Secretary is to prioritize projects that would provide the largest potential reduction in residential energy consumption for households, as well as prioritize socioeconomically disadvantaged neighborhoods for projects in urban areas utilizing a new tool called a Tree Equity Score, and to ensure equitable geographic balance between cities where grants are awarded.
+In awarding grants, the Secretary is to prioritize projects that would provide the largest potential reduction in residential energy consumption for households.
 The Federal cost share for such projects shall not be more than 50 percent, which may be raised in certain instances on a case-by-case basis.